PiotrRut/BetterGitCLI/README.md

 or by choosing the _"Exit to shell"_ option.

-Via the UI, you can view all your repositories, manage branches and deployments, manage your personal user details and much more!
-Current functions include:
+Via the UI, you can view all your repositories, manage branches and deployments, manage your personal user details and much more! **Current functions include**:

 - Repository management
     - View and edit repository details, such as the description, default branches, visibility and more!
+    - Delete repositories
 - User management
     - View and edit your personal details like your name, location and website URL
 - SSH keys management